-10. The registration can be done via internet or in written form (incl. payment slip).
-Foreign participants also have the option of registering using a special registration form.
-Registrations by phone or e-mail are not accepted.
+10. The registration can be done online.
+Registrations by telephone or e-mail will not be accepted.
 Registrations without receipt of payment within 10 days will not be accepted.

 11. The organizer reserves the right to disqualify participants at any time and without refund of the amount of the participant, if they have either provided false information about personal data when registering or if they suspect that they will go to the start after taking unauthorized substances (such as doping).

 12. The organizer can set a limit for the number of participants.
 If this is achieved, registrations received afterwards cannot be taken into consideration.
 Registrations will be registered after receipt of payment.